online-ml/river/docs/releases/unreleased.md

 - Added `compose.SelectType`, which allows selecting feature subsets based on their type.

+## datasets

+- Added the `datasets.Music`, which is a dataset for multi-output binary classification.

 ## metrics

 - In `metrics.SMAPE`, the convention is now to use 0 when both `y_true` and `y_pred` are equal to 0, instead of raising a `ZeroDivisionError`.